thedavidmeister/cljs-i18n/README.md

 `formatter` object.

 The documentation for Google Closure's i18n code is almost nonexistant.
-It is neccessary to read the code directly to understand how to use it.
+It is neccessary to read the code comments and review tests directly to understand how to use it.

 Natively `goog.i18n` does not expose the ability to work with more than one locale at a time.
 Internally it has several mostly undocumented global